jasonhemann/22SU-CS4400/_lec/lec22.md

  false : Bool

 —————————————————— (natural? ne)
  ne : Nat

  ne : Nat
 ——————————————————
  (sub1 ne) : Nat

   t : Bool c : τ  a : τ
 ——————————————————
   (if t c a) : τ

 ```

 ### Now

-The most basic property of type systems is safety (also called soundness): well-typed terms do not "go wrong."
+The most basic property of type systems is safety (also called

-We have already chosen how to formalize what it means for a term to go
-wrong: it means reaching a "stuck state" (Definition 3.5.15) that is
-not designated as a final value but where the evaluation rules do not
-tell us what to do next.
+soundness): well-typed terms do not "go wrong", in a certain technical
+sense.
+This wrongness would be, in a CEK-like abstract-machine based
+reduction setting, the programs do not reach a "stuck state"---a
+non-value expression from which evaluation cannot make any further
+progress, because none of the reduction rules apply.

 What we want to know, then, is that well-typed terms do not get stuck.

-We show this in two steps, commonly [3] known as the progress and
+This is typically shown in two steps, known colloquially as "progress"
-preservation theorems.
+and "preservation".

-Progress: A well-typed term is not stuck (either it is a value or it
+ *Progress*: A well-typed term is not stuck (either it is a value or
-can take a step according to the evaluation rules).
+it can take a step according to the evaluation rules).

-(base)

-Preservation: If a well-typed term takes a step of evaluation, then
+ *Preservation*: If a well-typed term takes a step of evaluation, then
-the resulting term is also well [4] typed.
+the resulting term is also well typed.

-(induction)
+Viewed as an inductive proof, progress describes a base case, and
+preservation describes an inductive case.

 ### Conservativity vs. expressiveness